alonsocanov/Camera_Scanner/README.md

 - argparse

 ## Output samples
-- The following image shows the input image, the document edge detector and finally the image wraping on the zone of interest.
+- The following image shows the input image, the document edge detector and finally the image warping on the zone of interest.
 ![alt text](https://github.com/alonsocanov/Camera_Scanner/blob/master/outputs/example.jpeg "Image input and output")

-- The following image shows the use of webcam for the document detection and finally the frame taken wraping is shown in the las image.
+- The following image shows the use of webcam for the document detection and finally the frame taken warping is shown in the las image.
 ![alt text](https://github.com/alonsocanov/Camera_Scanner/blob/master/outputs/video.gif "Webcam feed")
 ![alt text](https://github.com/alonsocanov/Camera_Scanner/blob/master/outputs/video_output.jpeg "Frame warping")